Frey Nicolás de Ovando, Anacanoa Queen of the Taíno and Remembering Ovando

 Ovandos type of governing was the model of the great conquering of Spain in the new world.
 He commissioned expeditions of discovery and conquest throughout the Caribbean, all from his offices here in Hispaniola.
 He founded 17 villages and cities on the island.
 He instituted the first town halls.

-Under Ovandos rule the Spanish colony of Santo Domingo became very rich.
+Under the rule of Ovando the Spanish colony of Santo Domingo became very rich.
 The wealth cost the lives of almost all of the original native inhabitants of the island.

 A statue of Anacona can be seen in Parque Colón climbing up the side of the Columbus statue.